Battle of Edgehill: Battle

 The Royalist infantry also advanced in the centre under Ruthven.
 Many of the Parliamentarian foot had already run away as their cavalry disappeared, and others fled as the infantry came to close quarters.
 The brigades of Sir Thomas Ballard and Sir John Meldrum nevertheless stood their ground.
 The Parliamentarian cavalry regiments of Stapleton and Balfour emerged through gaps in the line of Parliamentarian foot soldiers, and charged the Royalist infantry.
 With no Royalist cavalry to oppose them, they put many units to flight.

 The King had left himself without any proper reserve.
 As his centre gave way, he ordered one of his officers to conduct his sons Charles (the Prince of Wales) and James (the Duke of York) to safety while Ruthven rallied his infantry.
 Some of Balfour's men charged so far into the Royalist position that they menaced the princes' escort and briefly overran the Royalist artillery before withdrawing.
 In the front ranks, Lord Lindsey was mortally wounded, and Sir Edmund Verney died defending the Royal Standard, which was captured by Parliamentarian Ensign Arthur Young.
 By this time, some of the Royalist horse had rallied and were returning from Kineton.
 Lieutenant Colonel Robert Welch (variously spelled Welch, Welsh, or Walsh) (Note: Royal warrants were written for several medals, including the 'Forlorn Hope' medal, and the medals awarded to Capt.
-John Smith and Sir Robert Welch (or Welsh, Walsh).) of Wilmot's Horse recaptured the Royal Standard by a subterfuge as it was being taken to the Parliamentarian rear as a trophy.
+John Smith and Sir Robert Welch (or Welsh, Walsh).Platt 2017) of Wilmot's Horse recaptured the Royal Standard by a subterfuge as it was being taken to the Parliamentarian rear as a trophy.

 Welch also captured two Parliamentarian cannon.
 As the light began to fade, the battle ended with a fire fight from either side of a dividing ditch, before nightfall eventually brought a natural close to hostilities.
 The Royalists had been forced back to the position they had originally advanced from, but had regrouped.